razorpay/i18nify/README.md

 ## Dataset

-If you are just looking for the dataset, go to the [i18nify-data][./i18nify-data] and download the respective data.
+If you are just looking for the dataset, go to [i18nify-data](i18nify-data) and download the respective data.

 ## Contributing